 Q1 Market Update: Lender Segment Insights

 As COVID-19 has brought on unprecedented market disruptions, we believe it is vital to keep our clients informed concerning the major lending sources in the market.
-Read the following description to find out how each major lending segment is performing in the market:
+We asked a few of our producers in our LA office to call our lenders and provide insight into how these various lending segments are performing in the market.
+Keep reading below to find out more:

 Feel free to reach out to us with any questions or with any opportunities that you would like to discuss with us!